Metal oxides

 Under standard conditions, potassium bromide is a white crystalline powder.
 It is freely soluble in water; it is not soluble in acetonitrile.
 In a dilute aqueous solution, potassium bromide tastes sweet, at higher concentrations it tastes bitter, and tastes salty when the concentration is even higher.
 These effects are mainly due to the properties of the potassium ion—sodium bromide tastes salty at any concentration.
 In high concentration, potassium bromide strongly irritates the gastric mucous membrane, causing nausea and sometimes vomiting (a typical effect of all soluble potassium salts)

-In addition to manufacture of silver bromide, potassium bromide is used as a restrainer in black and white developer formulas.
+2. Photography: used in photographic emulsions because it participates in the formation of silver bromide (AgBr), which is a light-sensitive material.
 It improves differentiation between exposed and unexposed crystals of silver halide, and thus reduces fog.

 Formula: KBr